matopher/blog/content/collections/pages/picks.md

 📧 Newsletters
 -----------
 * [Lenny's Newsletter](https://www.lennyrachitsky.com/) — Top notch product and growth advice from someone who's actually done the work as one of Airbnb's lead product managers.
 If you build software,  it's an incredible value.
-The Slack community for members is also uncommonly strong.
 * [Nat Eliason's Monday Medley](https://www.nateliason.com/join) —  Nat's an undeniably fascinating renaissance thinker.
 Regenerative farming?
 Groundbreaking note-taking systems?
 The hidden perils of virtual reality?
 Every week he serves up delightful commentary on a couple handfuls of links on wildly different topics.
 And it's always good.
-* [DG's Marketing Group](https://www.patreon.com/davegerhardt) — Plainspoken marketing advice from a natural brand-builder who's built-up marketing teams at Drift and Privy.
-* [Some Good Content by John Bonini](https://www.patreon.com/somegoodcontent) — Practical content marketing advice that's anything but cookie-cutter.
-John has produced an incredible output of content at Databox on a shoestring budget.
-He provides an inside look at the principles that make it possible for him to punch above his weight.
 * [Product Habits by Hiten Shah](https://producthabits.com/) — The highest value-per-link newsletter I've found focused on SaaS, Product, and Marketing.
 * [NextDraft](https://nextdraft.com/) — A witty, irreverent daily editorial summary of current news and events by Dave Pell.
 Love puns?
 You can't help but fall head-over-heels for his headlines.
 * [Stratechery](https://stratechery.com/) — Ben Thompson expertly dissects the strategic decisions of technology giants like Amazon, Apple, and Facebook.
 His writing via Daily Updates and weekly free articles has been remarkably consistent, fresh, and valuable for anyone who thinks about technology.